 - How the content is optimized for priority business topics

-- How the website is going to gain authority online
+- How is the website going to gain authority online

 4. A Content Strategist and Information Architect

-How Much Does A Good Content Strategist and IA Cost: A good content strategist for your small business or mid-market company and IA versed in SEO can cost you between $3000 and $5000 for a website project, depending on their skill level.
+How Much Does A Good Content Strategist and IA Cost: A good content strategist for your small business or mid-market company and IA versed in SEO can cost between $3000 and $5000 for a website project, depending on their skill level.